Robinpig/Note/docs/CS/Distributed/Raft.md

 Although servers normally take snapshots independently, the leader must occasionally send snapshots to followers that lag behind.
 This happens when the leader has already discarded the next log entry that it needs to send to a follower.
 Fortunately, this situation is unlikely in normal operation: a follower that has kept up with the leader would already have this entry.
-However, an exceptionally slow follower or a new server joining the cluster(Section 6) would not.
+However, an exceptionally slow follower or a new server joining the cluster would not.
 The way to bring such a follower up-to-date is for the leader to send it a snapshot over the network.

-The leader uses a new RPC called InstallSnapshot to send snapshots to followers that are too far behind; see Figure 13.
+The leader uses a new RPC called InstallSnapshot to send snapshots to followers that are too far behind.
 When a follower receives a snapshot with this RPC, it must decide what to do with its existing log entries.
 Usually the snapshot will contain new information not already in the recipient’s log.
 In this case, the follower discards its entire log; it is all superseded by the snapshot and may possibly have uncommitted entries that conflict with the snapshot.
 If instead the follower receives a snapshot that describes a prefix of its log (due to retransmission or by mistake), then log entries covered by the snapshot are deleted but entries following the snapshot are still valid and must be retained.